Campus safety and managing emergencies FAQ

 - Is there a service to help students who have had too much to drink get home safely?

 - Yes.
 Tipsy Taxi provides a safe ride home to undergraduates to and from anywhere within the city of Davis.
 The service, provided by the Associated Students of UC Davis, is available 10 p.m. to 2 a.m.
 Thursday to Saturday during the academic school year.
-The cost is just $3 for each ride.

 - Does UC Davis offer self-defense classes?

 - Yes.
 Students may enroll in a half-unit course in personal defense through Physical Education.
+And the UC Davis Police Department offers self-defense training.

 - What does UC Davis do about hazing?